Leader Biographies

 James Turland

-James is coordinator of the Kincardine Christmas Bird Count, a primary Atlaser for a number of squares in the Ontario Breeding Bird Atlas and sits on the Grey Bruce Bird Records Committee.
-He has received the Festival's Norah Toth Award for his involvement with the Bruce Birding Club, his support of citizen science and his commitment to and support of the Festival.
+He serves as compiler of the Kincardine Christmas Bird Count and was a primary atlaser for several squares in the Ontario Breeding Bird Atlas.
+James received the Festival’s Norah Toth Award in recognition of his dedication to the Bruce Birding Club, his support of citizen science, and his long-standing commitment to the Festival.

 -